Today I’m sharing some of my favorite healthy living apps. I’m focusing on my top three in this post.

 My favorite thing about it is that it helps me to fall sleep at night because I usually do the meditations right before I turn off the light when I’m in bed.
 It helps me slow down at night and prepare for bed instead of thinking about all the things that I have to do the next day.

 Headspace has all kinds of meditations, from anxiety to intuitive eating to anger.
 You can do a series of meditation about the above mentioned topics, or you can do one off meditations, so you can do what you’re interested in that day.

 Headspace is subscription based, though there is a trial period where you can try it out to see if you like it before you pay.
 I was able to find a promo code online for 40% off when I signed up, so it’s worth spending a few minutes looking for promo codes on Google.
 I’ve found that it’s been well worth the money because I use it every day.

 My Charge 2 tracks everything from from heart rate to sleep to workouts.
 I can even connect it to My Fitness Pal so that it imports my food intake.
 I love that feature.

 The Fitbit app it keeps me accountable with so many different things.
 I have it set to vibrate and send a push notification to my phone when it’s time for me to start getting ready for bed.
 It will send info about how active I am to My Fitness Pal, which will then automatically add an appropriate amount of additional calories to my budget for the day.

 I can set goals for how many workouts I get in every day.
-I can I can track how much water I drink daily.
+I’m able to track how much water I drink daily.
 I can also pull in my weight from My Fitness Pal.
 I can even set goals for the number of hours that I get in at least 250 steps.

 The newest feature that they’ve added is a female health tracker.
 I tracks periods and your predicted ovulation.
 You can track things such as flow intensity, cramps tender breasts, and acne.

-Now that you know my must have apps for healthy living, share one of yours in the comments below.
+Now that you know my must have healthy living apps, share one of yours in the comments below.